A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lecture 1: Introduction and motivation.} No preparatory materials were assigned.
+No preparatory materials were assigned.
 The lecture introduced the historical context of quantum computing, its anticipated applications, and common forecasts regarding performance, data-loading challenges, and applicability.
-The lecture also outlined SE challenges arising both in legacy systems affected by quantum computing and in emerging quantum software.
+It also outlined SE challenges arising both in legacy systems affected by quantum computing and in emerging quantum software.